National Health Service Co-Funding and Co-Payment Bill

 Overview

-This bill proposes to allow for co-funding and co-payments for National Health Service (NHS) services in England.
-This means patients may be required to contribute financially towards their care, either directly or through an agreement.
+This bill proposes to amend the National Health Service Act 2006 in England to allow for co-funding and co-payment for NHS services.
+This means patients might be asked to contribute financially towards their healthcare, either directly or through other means.

 Description